brandongregory/dndhelp/src/5e-build-guides/utility-cantrips-ranked.md

 ## 13. Create Bonfire

 Create Bonfire is pretty widely available to the Artificer, Druid, Sorcerer, Warlock, and Wizard classes.
 It can be useful for starting bonfires (of course), but also functions as a decent low-level area control spell.
 If you block an exit with a bonfire, characters will have to think twice about jumping through the flames to escape.
-Higher-level foes probably won’t mind it, so this can actually be more useful when controlling crowds of non-combatants.
+Higher-level foes probably won’t mind it, so this can be more useful when controlling crowds of non-combatants.

 While limited in use, Create Bonfire is notably one of the only cantrips available for keeping people out of a certain area, and it gains some points for that.